CRPS: A Severe and Misunderstood Condition

 Crushing injuries, fractures, and even amputations can lead to CRPS.
 The Syndrome is not fully understood and many individuals do not experience the Syndrome after an injury.

-Speak with an Accident Attorney Concerning CRPS Today
+Speak With an Accident Attorney Concerning CRPS Today

 If you or a loved one are concerned that you may be experiencing CRPS, contact your doctor.
-If you were injured in an accident that lead to CRPS, Contact the personal injury attorneys at Lee, Myers & O’Connell to discuss your accident, injuries, and the unique complications involved with CRPS.
+If you were injured in an accident that lead to CRPS, Contact the personal injury attorneys at Lee, Myers & O’Connell, LLP to discuss your accident, injuries, and the unique complications involved with CRPS.